 - Clinical Teaching: skills for teaching in a clinical environment.

 - Simulation Teaching: skills for teaching with simulation.

-Funding Opportunities and Progam Announcements from the NIH
+Funding Opportunities and Program Announcements from the NIH

-Institutional Training for a Dental, Oral and Craniofacial Research Workforce (T90/R90).
-(PAR-15-101).
+Institutional Training for a Dental, Oral and Craniofacial Research Workforce (T90/R90) (PAR-15-101).
 National Institute of Dental and Craniofacial Research.
-Applications due September 25, 2015, and in subsequent years.
+Application Due Date: September 25, 2017.

 NIH Funding Opportunities now available in RSS (Really Simple News Syndication) format - see http://grants.nih.gov/grants/guide/rss_info.htm for details.

 Harvard Macy Institute - Enhancing Healthcare Education through Professional Development, Boston, MA.
 Application deadlines vary by program.